BN-600 reactor

 The BN-600 reactor is a sodium-cooled fast breeder reactor, built at the Beloyarsk Nuclear Power Station, in Zarechny, Sverdlovsk Oblast, Russia.
-Designed to generate electrical power of 600 MW in total, the plant dispatches 560 MW to the Middle Urals power grid.
-It has been in operation since 1980 and represents an evolution on the preceding BN-350 reactor.
-In 2014, its larger sister reactor, the BN-800 reactor began operation.
+It has a 600 MWe gross capacity and a 560 MWe net capacity, provided to the Middle Urals power grid.
+It has been in operation since 1980 and represents an improvement to the preceding BN-350 reactor.
+In 2014, its larger sister reactor, the BN-800 reactor, began operation.